Ralo93/DSA/SystemDesingPatterns.md

 - Horizontal, vs Vertical Scaling of systems.
 Scaling of ML models.

-## Reliability: Ensuring systems are fault-tolerant and can recover from failures.
+## Reliability (Robustness): Ensuring systems are fault-tolerant and can recover from failures.

+-

 ## Performance: Optimizing systems for speed and efficiency.